moby/moby/docs/admin/configuring.md

 | `--tls=false`         | Enable or disable TLS.
 By default, this is false.         |

-Here is a an example of running the `docker` daemon with configuration options:
+Here is an example of running the `docker` daemon with configuration options:

     $ dockerd -D --tls=true --tlscert=/var/docker/server.pem --tlskey=/var/docker/serverkey.pem -H tcp://192.168.59.3:2376